 Sagrado Corazón, or Sacred Heart, is a home for children with special needs inside the NPH grounds.
 It provides 24-hour care for over 12 children with severe disabilities and neurological issues.
 We also have two houses located in Chimaltenango Santa Teresita and San Bernardo that house 53 boys and girls of legal age who are in high school and preparing for college.

-NPH Guatemala is directed by Orlando Ramos and a team of over 150 professionals.
+NPH Guatemala is directed by Orlando Ramos.

 1996: First children arrived at our temporary home in Sacatepequez.

 1997: Our home moved to Chimaltenango and education centre opened.